npruehs/ue4-rts/Documents/Manual/UserInterface.md

 1. In your player controller, set the building cursor reference.

+### Range Indicators

+1. Create an actor deriving from `RTSRangeIndicator` (or use the `BP_RTSRangeIndicator` shipped with the plugin).
+1. At your building cursor, set the range indicator reference.

 ### Production UI

 1. Use `GetAvailableProducts` of a selected production actor to create buttons for your production options (e.g. whenever the player controller raises OnSelectionChanged).